Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 a related trait called `State Transition Runner` ("STR") which tells a full node how to instantiate your abstract STF on a concrete machine.

 Strictly speaking, it's sufficient for a rollup to only implement the first interface.
-If you've done that, it's possible to integrate with ZKVMs and DA Layers - but you'll have to customize your full node implementation a bit to deal with your particular rollup's configuration.
+If you've done that, it's possible to integrate with zkVMs and DA Layers - but you'll have to customize your full node implementation a bit to deal with your particular rollup's configuration.
 By implementing the STR trait, we make it much easier for the full-node implementation to understand how to interact with the rollup generically - so we can keep our modifications to the node as minimal as possible.
 In this demo, we'll implement both traits.